Our Mission

 Request our Tailored PR campaign service by selecting it while completing your submission form and you will be contacted once your manuscript is accepted for publication.
 Alternatively, contact our PR team (dissemination@pensoft.net), preferably upon the acceptance of your manuscript.

-* The Tailored PR campaign is an extra service charged at EUR 150.
+* The Tailored PR campaign is an additional service charged extra.
 However, we would consider discounts and even full waivers for studies of particular interest for the society.

 ** Please note that our PR team reserves the right to edit your press release at their discretion.
 No press announcements will be issued until we receive the author’s final approval to do so.
 The service is only available for studies published within the past 3 months.